Prasarana Malaysia: Station naming rights programme

-In an effort to increase revenue beyond advertising and fare collection, Prasarana Malaysia Berhad has introduced a new "station naming rights program", in which brands and companies will bid for a chance to rename and rebrand any selected stations owned by Prasarana for a fee.
-This program runs in tandem with the infrastructure plan to promote the use of public transport and to improve facilities and services through the rebranding and upgrading of the stations.
+In October 2015, Prasarana introduced Southeast Asia's first station naming rights programme.
+The commercial initiative allows corporate brands to bid for naming, branding, and signage privileges at selected LRT, MRT, and Monorail stations across the network while retaining the geographic location name for navigation.

 GGICO (Dubai Metro) is example of the first project in the world to start the similar program.
 This step has been followed by Vodafone–Sol (Madrid Metro) and Atlantic Avenue–Barclays Center (New York City Subway).

-The prefix name of the station will be given to the successful bidder and the bidder has a right on the elements around the stations such as station area, route maps, pamphlets and brochures, operator website and also the train destination announcement.
+The prefix (or in most recent rebrands, suffix) name of the station will be given to the successful bidder and the bidder has a right on the elements around the stations such as station area, route maps, pamphlets and brochures, operator website and also the train destination announcement.
 According to the source of Prasarana Malaysia, the original name of the station is fixed to indicate the location of the station.

-First of its kind in Southeast Asia, the first three pilot projects on LRT and monorail stations have been accomplished, namely the AirAsia-Bukit Bintang Monorail station, Bank Rakyat-Bangsar LRT station and KL Gateway-Universiti LRT station has been launched on 10 October 2015.
-KL Gateway is the major redevelopment of Kampung Kerinchi into premium residential, shopping mall & office tower by Suez Capital, a local property development.
+First of its kind in Southeast Asia, the first three pilot projects on LRT and monorail stations were launched for the AirAsia-Bukit Bintang Monorail station, Bank Rakyat-Bangsar LRT station and KL Gateway-Universiti LRT station on 10 October 2015.

-On 1 May 2017, the CGC-Glenmarie LRT station became the fourth station renamed under the Station Naming Rights programme.
+On 1 May 2017, the CGC-Glenmarie LRT station became the fourth station renamed under the programme.
+On 29 May 2023, the KL Sentral LRT staion was renamed as the KL Sentral-redONE LRT station in a five-year deal with redONE Network Sdn Bhd.
+In October 2025, Bandaraya-UOB LRT station became the sixth and latest station in the Rapid Rail network to be renamed under the programme.

-On 11 July 2017, a week before the launching of the MRT Sungai Buloh-Kajang Line Phase 2 operations, another four stations joined under the programme, namely Pavilion Damansara Heights-Pusat Bandar Damansara, Manulife-Semantan, Pavilion Kuala Lumpur-Bukit Bintang and AEON-Maluri.
+The programme was also extended to stations owned by MRT Corp but operated by Rapid Rail as part of Rapid KL.
+On 11 July 2017, a week before the launching of the MRT Kajang Line Phase 2 operations, another four stations joined under the programme.
+Upon the opening of the MRT Putrajaya Line, the programme was also launched for five stations on the line.

-On 29 May 2023, the KL Sentral LRT station was renamed as KL Sentral redONE in a five-year deal with redONE Network Sdn Bhd.